jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And here was born Darth Blockbuster.

-Hollywood leaders were antagonists.
-They preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
-Rather than sending us quality stories over the internet, Hollywood demanded we keep buying Blu-rays and HD-DVDs.
+Hollywood became antagonists who preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
+Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star trying to make us keep buying DVDs, Blu-rays, and HD-DVDs.

 It was quite the battle.
 Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ![Frontline movies full](/img\sketches\frontline-movies-3.jpg)
 _Today, most movies stink, and most theatres are dead.
-That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompous banquets giving out awards to movies you've likely not even seen._
+That's you Stargazer, looking at the frontline after removing the dark majic mask.
+The masks trickery had you watching banquets awarding movies you've likely not even seen._

 # Intermission